 Information about QSNA base 2010 can be obtained in the following link.

-Because of the nature of the Spanish National Accounts, no microdata is available.
+Because of the nature of the national, no microdata is available.

 The INE has carried out general user satisfaction surveys in 2007, 2010, 2013 and 2016 and it plans to continue doing so every three years.
 The purpose of these surveys is to find out what users think about the quality of the information of the INE statistics and the extent to which their needs of information are covered.
 In addition, additional surveys are carried out in order to acknowledge better other fields such as dissemination of the information, quality of some publications...